First Aid Tip: How to Recognise and Treat Heart Attacks

 Common signs & symptoms include:

-- Central chest pain, which may spread to the arms/jaw/back/abdomen.
-Does not ease or go away.
+- Central chest pain, which may spread to the arms/jaw/back/abdomen that does not ease or go away.

 - Shortness of breath